-If it is later determined that you and/or your Spouse or Dependent(s) received an overpayment or a payment was made in error, you will be required to refund the overpayment or erroneous reimbursement to the HRA.
-If you do not refund the overpayment or erroneous payment, the HRA and the Employer reserve the right to offset future reimbursement equal to the overpayment or erroneous payment or, if that is not feasible, to withhold such funds from your pay.
-If all other attempts to recoup the improper payment are unsuccessful, PEBP may treat the overpayment as a bad debt, which may have income tax consequences for you.
+If it is determined that a payment was made in error, participants will be required to refund the payment to the HRA.
+If the payment is not reimbursed, the HRA and the Employer reserve the right to offset future reimbursement equal to the erroneous payment amount or, if that is not feasible, to withhold such funds from a participant's pay.
+If all other attempts to recoup the erroneous payment are unsuccessful, PEBP may treat the overpayment as a bad debt, which may have income tax consequences for participants.